Bellfalasch/frontend-forum/slides.md

 <v-clicks depth="2">

-* Reminder to request it, and use it in VScode, etc
+* Reminder to request it, and use it in VScode/YourTool
   * Request access role [GitHub Team: Copilot Users](https://myaccess.microsoft.com/@Gjensidige.onmicrosoft.com#/access-packages/49fd29da-f4ad-4527-8457-7d026e1dfb24)
-* Employees will have many AI-session throughout the year
+* Employees will have many AI-session (workshops, hackathons, talks) throughout the year
+  * Collaboration with our partners **Itera** and **Microsoft**
-  * Meaning there will be more AI used, by all disciplines
+  * Meaning, all disciplines will be using more and more AI-tools

 </v-clicks>